HaoxiangYou/DiffRL/README.md

   ```
   cuda_flags = ['-gencode=arch=compute_86,code=compute_86']
   ```
-  to the one capabatible to your cuda version should solve the issue.
+  to the one matches your cuda version.
   For more information, please refer to [this issue](https://github.com/NVlabs/DiffRL/issues/12).

 - Installing pytorch3d

-  We found the official PyTorch3D installation to be problematic in some environments.
+  We found the official installation process for PyTorch3D to be challenging.
 As a workaround, we recommend using a third-party installation approach, as outlined in [this discussion thread](https://github.com/facebookresearch/pytorch3d/discussions/1752).

 ## Licenses